 For heavier monitors, the M/Flex M8 will be available during the first quarter of 2013, and we look forward to getting our hands on it when it arrives.

-Anonymous asked: Hi Ergo Depot!
+Anonymous said: Hi Ergo Depot!
 Can you do a comparison of the Muvman and the Varier Move?
 I've read up about them individually, but it'd be really helpful to hear about them side by side.

 Hey there!
 We’re definitely planning to dig into some more video content in the coming months - I’ll add a Muvman vs. Varier Move Stool comparison to our idea list :)